 This baked pumpkin spice oatmeal recipe is an easy and healthy breakfast.
-A simple recipe for baked oatmeal that features all my favorite fall flavors.
+It’s a simple recipe for baked oatmeal that features all my favorite fall flavors.
 Pumpkin puree, warm spices, and almond butter for additional flavor and protein.

 How do you eat baked oatmeal?